Be nourished by the stories as well as the food: Review of the Nourished Kitchen

 While we have wild elk grazing in our area, I don’t have one in my freezer right now, but this recipe would be just as nice with beef, venison, or lamb, tweaking the portions for the size of the roast.

 On the front of Nourished Kitchen is a crock of fermented lemons.
 I was excited.
-Finally, I can learn how to do this trick properly, and actually get my lemons to last longer than just a few days.
-On page 279, McGruthers shares how to make preserved lemons with a crock, salt, and patience.
-Obviously my technique was incorrect.
+Finally, I can learn how to do this trick properly, and actually, get my lemons to last longer than just a few days.
+On page 279, McGruthers shares how to make preserved lemons with crock, salt, and patience.
+Obviously, my technique was incorrect.
 I was using the lemons whole, and McGruthers slices into the lemons and salts them on the inside.
 Then presses them down like sauerkraut.
-The entire process takes 8 weeks before the lemons are properly preserved in briney lemon juice.
-I am definitely going to try this again using McGruther’s instructions, but I’ll wait till early spring, when lemons come back into season again.
+The entire process takes 8 weeks before the lemons are properly preserved in brine lemon juice.
+I am definitely going to try this again using McGruther’s instructions, but I’ll wait till early spring when lemons come back into season again.

 While I wait for the sequel, I’ll be using this cookbook to find recipes for seasonal vegetable dishes, game meats, cheese making, and sourdough bread.
 There`s an especially interesting bread recipe that I`m tempted to try next on p.181, “barley and poppyseed kefir bread.”
 McCruthers had me at the introduction to this recipe.
 Her story of her child chanting “A poppy`s red in its barley bed” from Christina Rosetti`s poem, “Pink” enchanted me.
 I may just sit with a cup of tea at the kitchen table, by the warm wood oven, waiting for my bread to rise, and read the other stories in this cookbook.

-Get your own copy of Nourished Kitchen from Amazon.
+Get your own copy of the Nourished Kitchen from Amazon.